Think about the last time you were walking in an old-growth forest.

 Now you should start introducing the mycorrhizal fungi into the soil to create that sentient network that will help your plants with an increased uptake of nutrients, resistance to drought, and resistance to root pathogens… All that good stuff you are not otherwise getting.

-The hyphae of these fungi – in comparison to decomposing fungi, which are generally operating on the surface – grow long distances underground, wherever there is food and wherever there are plant roots.
-It’s all so pervasive underground that it can connect all of your plants into a single mycelial network which even allows communication between the plants.
+The hyphae of these fungi – compared to decomposing fungi, which generally operate on the surface – grow long distances underground, wherever there is food and wherever there are plant roots.
+It’s so pervasive underground that it can connect all of your plants into a single mycelial network, allowing communication between the plants.
 That’s what we are aiming for…

 Let’s now look at the different ways of introducing these fungi to your food forest, again paying special attention to AM and EM fungi, since they connect to different types of trees: AM with fruit trees, EM with nut trees.